Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 npx @modelcontextprotocol/inspector node server.js

-Step 3: Register the MCP Server in Bifrost
+Step 3: Register the server in Bifrost

 curl -X POST http://localhost:8080/api/mcp/client \